Breadcrumb

 3. Weigh the pros and cons of an S/NC grade for a major course

-BCOE Student Advising will review your form and give you a response within five business days.
+BCOE Student Advising will give you a response after the form has been reviewed.

 The enrollment adjustment form is not available after the deadline.